PengSiyun/SNAD-data-Harmonization/IADC data/README.md

-# This is to clean clinical and imaging data from IADC
+# This is to clean clinical and imaging data from IADRC
 Indiana Alzheimers Disease Center collected Clinical and Neuroimaging data: (1) Clinical data on cognition and ADRD related tests.
 (2) MRI data.
 (3) PET scans on Beta-amyloid (4) PET scans on Tau (5) Others.

 All data listed above are longitudinally colleted at different time points, different criteria are applied in matching those data with social network data.